caranha/Programming-Challenges/Week02/LECTURE_PLAN.md

-Week 1 - Data Structures
+Week 2 - Data Structures
 ========================

-# THOUGHTS
+# TODO
-- Rewrite the "Linear Data Structures with Libraries"
-- Rewrite the "Tree Data Structures with Libraries"
-- Rewrite the "No-library data structures: Union-Find"
-- Rewrite the "No-library data structures: Segment-Trees"
+- [ ] Improve "Army Buddies" intitial example
+- [ ] Improve "library" section (queues/stacks)
-- TODO: Add Fenwick Tree
+- [ ] Add discussion on Fenwick tree

-# CHANGES
-- Removed Jolly Jumpers and CD, added: Back to 8 queens, Frequent Values
-- Added Segment Tree

 # Problems
-- Jolly Jumpers -- Simple problem
-- Newspaper -- Map the cost
 - Army Buddies -- Choose right data structure (array)
 - Grid Successors -- Implement 2D array (implementation)
+- File Fragmentation -- Many solutions, map of bit combinations is one
+- War -- Implement 2 Union finds
+- Back to the 8 Queens
 - Football (aka Soccer) -- Implement Sorting (implementation)
-- File Fragmentation -- Many solutions, map of bit combinations is one
+- Newspaper -- Map the cost
+- Frequent Values

+## Problems not used currently
 - CD -- Implement Map for speed (implementation)
-- War -- Implement 2 Union finds

 # Lecture Outline
+Discussion of several Data sets and how they can be used in programming challenges.

 ## Motivations for Data Sets
 ### Motivating Examples: 8 Queen and Towers of Hanoi
-- The 8 queen problem is an example where the right data set and pruning can make a big difference (10 minutes or so). **TODO** Add 8-queen problem code
+- The 8 queen problem is an example where the right data set and pruning can make a big difference (10 minutes or so).
+- **TODO** Add 8-queen problem code
 - Ask students for data structures for the Towers of Hanoi.
 Explain how some Data structures can be used for visualization.